MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-streaming-csharp.md

 [!INCLUDE [ingest-data-streaming-use](includes/ingest-data-streaming-ingest.md)]

-1. To drop the streaming ingestion policy from the table, execute the following code:
+1. To drop the streaming ingestion policy from the table, run the following code:

     ```csharp
         var tenantId = "xxxxxxxx-xxxxx-xxxx-xxxx-xxxxxxxxx";//Directory (tenant) ID